Babatunde13/crimmy-services/README.md

 npm run start
 ```

+## Services
 The following are going to run in the dockjer compose
-- `mongodb`: This is the database service, it uses a volume to persist the data on the host machine
+- `mongodb`: This is the database service, it uses a volume to persist the data on the host machine.
+Each service has its own database.
 - `rabbitmq`: This is the message broker service, it uses a volume to persist the data on the host machine
 - `order-service`: This service is responsible for handling orders
 - `product-service`: This service is responsible for handling products
 - `owner-service`: This service is responsible for handling owners
 - `gateway`: This service is responsible for routing http requests to the appropriate service

-The internal services communicates with each other via rabbitmq.
+The internal services communicates with each other via rabbitmq and gRPC.
 The `gateway` service is the only service that is exposed to the outside world.

 ## Documentation
 The documentation is in the `/api/v1/docs` route.
 You can access it by visiting `http://localhost:4000/api/v1/docs` in your browser if you start the app with docker or to the port where the gateway runs after modifying it.